cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-maintenance/updating-billing-info.md

 ---
 pcx-content-type: how-to
-title: Updating billing information
+title: Update billing information
 weight: 2
 ---

 # Overview

-To avoid potential disruptions in your Cloudflare services, it is important to ensure your billing information is current and accurate.
+To avoid potential disruptions in your Cloudflare services, make sure your billing information is current and accurate.
 It is also important to understand [how Cloudflare plans and add-ons are priced](https://www.cloudflare.com/plans/#overview).

 To access your current payment methods (primary and backup) select **Billing** > **Payment Info** in the Cloudflare dashboard.